tferracina/ArDCA-Python/writeup.typ

   f_i (A) &= 1 / (M_("eff") + lambda) (lambda / q + sum_(m=1)^M w_m delta(A, sigma_i^((m)))) \
   f_(i j)(A, B) &= 1 / (M_("eff") + lambda) (lambda / q^2 + sum_(m=1)^M w_m delta(A, sigma_i^((m))) delta(B, sigma_j^((m))))
 $
 where $q=21$ is the amino acid alphabet with the gap symbol, and $lambda$ is a pseudocount parameter used for regularization.
-The gauge choice employed in mfDCA is defining a reference state to remove redundancy among parameters and ensure identifiability, while preserving all physically relevant couplings.
+To address the overparametrization of the Potts, mfDCA employs a reference-state gauge, which removes redundancy among parameters while preserving all physically relevant couplings.
 Typically, it is set as the last amino acid $A=q$.
-This gives us
+Implementing this gauge gives us
 $
   forall i,j: J_(i j)(a, q) = J_(i j)(q, a) = h_i (q) = 0
 $
-*Finding the Couplings* \
+*Coupling Inference: Mean-field Approximation* \
-To circumvent the intractable $Z$ computation, mfDCA assumes weak correlations between sites, expanding the exponential in @potts by the Taylor series to first order@plefka1982 @georges1991.
-This results in the relation
+To circumvent the intractable computation of the partition function $Z$, mfDCA assumes that the correlations between sites are weak.
+Under this approximation, the exponential of the Potts defined in @potts can be expanded to first order in a Taylor series @plefka1982 @georges1991.
+This yields a relation between the couplings and the connected correlation matrix:
 $
   C_(i j)(A,B)=f_(i j) (A,B) - f_i (A)f_j (B).
 $ <corr>
-between the couplings and the connected correlation matrix.
-The couplings are then approximated as through naive mean-field inversion
+In this framework, the couplings can be approximated through a naive mean-field inversion,
 $
   e_(i j) (A, B) = - (C^(-1))_(i j)(A,B),
 $
-where $C$ is treated as a $((q-1)L) times ((q-1)L)$ matrix, and the pair $(i, A)$ is regarded as a single index.
-The full derivation can be found in @app2.
-In practice, the correlation matrix is often singular without regularization. mfDCA opts to use a strong pseudocount ($lambda approx M_"eff"$) to stabilize the inversion and prevent spurious large couplings.
+where $C$ is treated as a $((q-1)L) times ((q-1)L)$ matrix, and the pair $(i, A)$ is regarded as a single index #footnote[A detailed derivation is provided in @app2].
+In practice, however, the correlation matrix is often singular or ill-conditioned, making the inversion unstable.
+To address this, mfDCA opts to use a strong pseudocount ($lambda approx M_"eff"$) ensuring numerical stability and preventing spurious large couplings.

-*Pair Scoring* \
+*Pair Scoring: Direct Information* \
-Once the estimate of the pair couplings $e_(i j) (A,B)$ is inferred, we need a way to rank residue pairs by their interaction strength.
-The $(q-1) times (q-1)$-dimensional coupling matrices need to map to a single scalar parameter.
-We can do this through the direct information (DI) @weigt2009.
+Once the pairwise couplings $e_(i j) (A,B)$ are inferred, residue pairs must be ranked by their interaction strength.
+The $(q-1) times (q-1)$-dimensional coupling matrices need to be mapped to a single scalar parameter.
+A natural starting point is mutual information (MI), which measures statistical dependence between two MSA columns.
+However, MI is not able to disentangle direct correlations.
+Therefore a new measure, direct information (DI) @weigt2009 was introduced.
 To begin, for each pair $(i, j)$ a two-site model is constructed:
 $
   P_(i j)^"(dir)" (A,B) = 1 / Z_(i j) exp( e_(i j) (A,B) + tilde(h)_i (A) + tilde(h)_j (B)),
 $
-with auxiliary fields $tilde(h)_i, tilde(h)_j$ chosen such that
+with auxiliary fields $tilde(h)_i, tilde(h)_j$ chosen such that the single-site marginals are preserved:
 $
   sum_(B=1)^q P_(i j)^"(dir)" (A,B) = f_i (A), quad sum_(A=1)^q P_(i j)^"(dir)" (A,B) = f_j (B).
 $
-The direct information is the mutual information associated to this distribution:
+The direct information is then defined as the mutual information of this two-site model:
 $
   cal(S)^"DI"_(i j) = sum_(A,B=1)^q P_(i j)^"(dir)" (A,B)ln (P_(i j)^"(dir)" (A,B) )/ (f_i (A) f_j (B))
 $
-The top-scoring pairs are predicted to be structural contacts.
+Residue pairs with the highest DI scores are predicted to be structural contacts.

 === Limitations
 While mfDCA represented a breakthrough in usability of DCA, the simplifying approximations impose limitations on the model:
 - Weak coupling assumptions: the small-coupling expasion assumes nearly linear correlations, which can underestimate strong epistatic effects in proteins @Haldane_2019.
 - Computational scaling: the inversion of the correlation matrix scales as $cal(O)(L^3)$, which is costly for very large MSAs.
 - Pseudocount dependence: due to the algorithm's vast parameter size (in the order of $400N^2$) strong regularization is required.
-This makes the choice of the pseudocount $lambda$ significantly affect performance.
+The choice of pseudocount $lambda$ can significantly affect performance.

 == Pseudo-likelihood Maximization DCA (2013)
 While mfDCA provided a fast approximation, it relied on strong assumptions.
 Pseudolikelihood maximization (plmDCA) relaxed these by fitting sitewise conditional probabilities directly.
 Concretely, the inverse Potts problem on an alignment of length $L$ becomes $L$ coupled multinomial logistic regressions rather than a single optimization over the global partition function.

 === Method
-We retain the Potts parametrization of fields and couplings introduced in @potts.
+For plmDCA, the Potts parametrization of fields and couplings introduced in @potts is retained.
 Similar to mfDCA, sequences are reweighted using $w_m$ defined in @weight and the effective sample size $M_"eff"$ defined in @M_eff.

-*Method Setup*
+*Coupling Inference: Pseudolikelihood Maximization* \
 The pivotal idea is to optimize pseudolikelihoods.
 For site $r$, the conditional distribution given all other sites $sigma_(\\ r)$ is
 $
   P(sigma_r = A | sigma_(\\ r)) = (exp(h_r (A)+sum_(i!=r)J_(r i)(A, sigma_i))) / (sum_(B=1)^q exp(h_r (B)+sum_(i!=r)J_(r i)(B, sigma_i)))).